Macroeconomics, Monetary and Financial Economics, Chinese Economy

 - The Perils of Credit Booms, joint with Jianjun Miao and Pengfei Wang, Economic Theory, forthcoming.

 - Adverse Selection and Self-Fulfilling Business Cycles, joint with Jess Benhabib and Pengfei Wang, Journal of Monetary Economics, forthcoming.

 Working Papers in English:

-Abstract: We provide an infinite-horizon model of rational asset bubbles in a dynamic new Keynesian framework.
+We provide an infinite-horizon model of rational asset bubbles in a dynamic new Keynesian framework.
 Entrepreneurs are heterogeneous in investment efficiency and face credit constraints.
-They can trade land as an asset, which also serves as collateral when borrowing from banks with reserve requirements.
-Land commands a liquidity premium and a land bubble can emerge.
+They can trade bubble assets to raise their net worth.
+The bubble assets command a liquidity premium and can have a positive value.
 Monetary policy can affect the conditions for the existence of a bubble, its steady-state size, and its dynamics including the initial size.
 The `leaning against the wind' interest rate policy reduces bubble volatility, but it could also raise inflation volatility.
 Whether monetary policy should respond to asset bubbles depends on the particular interest rate rule adopted by the central bank and on the type of exogenous shocks hitting the economy.

-- Cycles of Credit Expansion and Misallocation: The Good, The Bad and The Ugly, joint with Zhiwei Xu, new draft coming soon
+- Cycles of Credit Expansion and Misallocation: The Good, The Bad and The Ugly, joint with Zhiwei Xu

 Working in Progress (new draft coming soon; old draft available upon request):

 - To Leverage or Not, joint with Wei Cui